Medically reviewed by:

 - Increased unpredictable and risky behavior

-Individuals who abuse meth will become more talkative and excited, but once the positive emotions wear off, their moods can change very quickly, causing them to become angry, hostile, and even violent.
-Binge abuse is common, and users often crash after the drug wears off, sleeping for long periods of time and becoming incredibly depressed.
+Individuals who abuse meth will become more talkative and excited.
+Once the positive emotions wear off, their moods can change very quickly, causing them to become angry, hostile, and even violent.
+Binge abuse is common, and users often “crash” after staying up for days, sleeping for long periods of time and becoming incredibly depressed once the drug wears off.

 When a person binges on meth, they may not eat or sleep for days and become very irritable.
-This is called tweaking and is the reason why the drug is sometimes referred to as tweak (Vermont Department of Health).
-One can recognize a tweaker by paying special attention to their behaviors.
+This is called tweaking.
+One can recognize a “tweaker” by paying special attention to their behaviors:

 - A person who has been on the drug for several days and hasn’t slept will exhibit extremely fast eye movements that seem beyond their control.

-- Their voice will also quiver because of the intensity of the drug and how long it has been since they have been able to relax.
+- The voice will also quiver because of the intensity of the drug and how long it has been since they have been able to relax.

 - The individual’s movements will be jerky and strange.

 If you think someone you know has been binging on crystal meth, it is important to be very cautious when approaching them.
 Do not try to get them to stop on your own, especially if they seem like they may become violent or hostile.
-Tweakers are extremely volatile because of the tension that goes along with maintaining a very long crystal meth high.
+Tweakers are extremely volatile due to the physical, emotional, and psychological strain produced from maintaining an extended crystal meth high.

 Dangers of Meth Abuse

-- The nerve terminals in the brain can become damaged over time as the result of long-term meth abuse.
-An individual who uses this drug consistently may even start to exhibit signs similar to those caused by Parkinson’s and Alzheimer’s diseases (National Institute on Drug Abuse).
+- Brain damage: The nerve terminals in the brain can become damaged over time as the result of long-term meth abuse.
+An individual who uses this drug consistently may even start to exhibit symptoms similar to those caused by Parkinson’s and Alzheimer’s.

-- Consistent abuse often leads to cracked and broken teeth as well as other dental issues.
-This is because of the uncontrollable jaw clenching that meth causes as well as the tendency of users to only ingest sugary foods and drink.
+- Dental problems: Consistent abuse often leads to cracked, broken, and rotten teeth as well as other dental issues.
+This is because of the dry mouth and uncontrollable jaw clenching and tooth grinding that meth causes, as well as the poor dental hygiene and sugary diet of most users.

-- Like many other stimulants, meth abuse can lead to a full-blown psychosis, causing hallucinations, delirium, and violent behavior.
-Individuals who exhibit these effects require treatment right away, and though they will subside, they can suddenly resurface years later.
+- Psychosis: Like many other stimulants, meth abuse can lead to a full-blown psychosis, causing hallucinations, delirium, and violent behavior.
+Individuals who exhibit these effects require treatment right away, and even after they subside, some of these symptoms can suddenly resurface years later.

 - Malnutrition and severe weight loss